WangDaYeeeeee/Mysplash/README.md

 * A light photo(wallpaper) application.
 * All the photos came from [Unsplash.com](https://unsplash.com/)
 * Free (do whatever you want) high-resolution photos.
-* For 10 new photos every 10 days.
-* For 10 featured photos every 10 days.

 ### History